-On 23 June, the international effort to disarm Syria of its chemical weapons arsenal achieved an important milestone, but as US Secretary of State John Kerry has cautioned, "it should not be lost on anyone that our work is not yet finished."
+On June 23, the international effort to disarm Syria of its chemical weapons arsenal achieved an important milestone, but as U.S. Secretary of State John Kerry has cautioned, "it should not be lost on anyone that our work is not yet finished."
 Of course, we should begin today by acknowledging the extraordinary effort and commitment of all international partners who enabled the removal effort to occur.
 Over a thousand tons of declared chemical weapons agent, precursors, and associated chemicals are no longer a threat to the Syrian people.

 Last September, Secretary Kerry and Russian Foreign Minister Lavrov achieved a diplomatic breakthrough toward ensuring Syrian chemical weapons would no longer threaten anyone.
-Fully cognisant of the dangerous conflict in Syria, the diplomatic framework achieved in Geneva envisioned an unprecedented removal operation - one far beyond anything ever conceived by the framers of the Chemical Weapons Convention.
+Fully cognizant of the dangerous conflict in Syria, the diplomatic framework achieved in Geneva envisioned an unprecedented removal operation - one far beyond anything ever conceived by the framers of the Chemical Weapons Convention.
 It was the international community that turned the promise of the Kerry-Lavrov framework into a reality.
-Recognising the threat that these weapons posed to the Syrian people, the international community quickly undertook extraordinary actions in this Council and in the United Nations Security Council to establish a special mandate for Syria.
-These decisions set into motion a complex removal operation founded on the cooperation, commitment, expertise and financial support of a broad swath of States Parties to the Convention, as well as the OPCW and the UN-OPCW Joint Mission.
+Recognizing the threat that these weapons posed to the Syrian people, the international community quickly undertook extraordinary actions in this Council and in the UN Security Council to establish a special mandate for Syria.
+These decisions set into motion a complex removal operation founded upon the cooperation, commitment, expertise and financial support of a broad swath of States Parties to the Convention, as well as the OPCW and the UN-OPCW Joint Mission.

-The United States of America expresses its deep gratitude to the many partners who contributed to this effort, namely:
+The United States expresses its deep gratitude to the many partners who contributed to this effort, namely:

-- Denmark and Norway for providing vessels to transport over 1000 metric tons of chemicals from Syria to destruction facilities around the globe; and to Finland for deploying a CBRN defense unit to support this effort. - China, Denmark, Norway, the Russian Federation and the United Kingdom of Great Britain and Northern Ireland for providing naval escorts to the transportation vessels. - Italy for hosting the transloading of the highest priority chemicals to the U.S. vessel, the MV CAPE RAY. - The United Kingdom, Germany and Finland for facilitating the final destruction of Priority 1 and two chemicals effluent at their commercial and government facilities.
+- Denmark and Norway for providing vessels to transport over 1000 metric tons of chemicals from Syria to destruction facilities around the globe; and to Finland for deploying a CBRN defense unit to support this effort. - China, Denmark, Norway, Russia and the United Kingdom for providing naval escorts to the transportation vessels. - Italy for hosting the transloading of the highest priority chemicals to the U.S. vessel, the MV CAPE RAY. - The United Kingdom, Germany and Finland for facilitating the final destruction of priority one and two chemicals effluent at their commercial and government facilities. - Austria, Belarus, Canada, China, Denmark, the European Union, Italy, Russia, Spain, The Netherlands, Sweden and the United Kingdom for a variety of in-kind contributions of equipment and services to the elimination effort. - Cyprus for hosting Joint Mission support offices as well as cargo and naval vessels; and Lebanon and Jordan for enabling the transit of essential material and personnel through their territories. - Spain for providing the MV CAPE RAY port facilities while awaiting the removal of all declared chemicals from Syria. - Belgium, Finland, France, Germany, Greece, Italy, Portugal, Slovenia, Spain and Turkey for offering security support for the MV CAPE RAY while it conducts neutralization in international waters. - Finally, I would be remiss if I did not also acknowledge and express our sincere appreciation for the generous financial contributions that have been provided to support this effort from

-- Austria, Belarus, Canada, China, Denmark, the European Union, Italy, the Russian Federation, Spain, the Netherlands, Sweden and the United Kingdom for a variety of in-kind contributions of equipment and services to the elimination effort. - Cyprus for hosting OPCW-UN Joint Mission support offices as well as cargo and naval vessels; and Lebanon and Jordan for enabling the transit of essential material and personnel through their territories. - Spain for providing the MV CAPE RAY port facilities while awaiting the removal of all declared chemicals from Syria. - Belgium, Finland, France, Germany, Greece, Italy, Portugal, Slovenia, Spain and Turkey for offering security support for the MV CAPE RAY while it conducts neutralisation in international waters. - Finally, I would be remiss if I did not also acknowledge and express our sincere appreciation for the generous financial contributions that have been provided to support this effort from Argentina, Australia, Bulgaria, Canada, Chile, the Czech Republic, the European Union, Finland, Germany, India, Italy, Japan, Luxembourg, Malta, the Netherlands, New Zealand, Norway, Poland, the Republic of Korea, Slovakia, Sweden, Switzerland, Turkey and the United Kingdom.
+Australia, Bulgaria, Canada, Chile, the Czech Republic, the European Union, Finland, Germany, India, Italy, Japan, Luxembourg, Malta, The Netherlands, New Zealand, Norway, Poland, the Republic of Korea, Slovakia, Sweden, Switzerland, Turkey and the United Kingdom.

-For our part, the United States began yesterday, aboard the MV Cape Ray, the neutralisation of mustard agent and DF binary precursor from Syria's chemical weapons arsenal.
+For our part, the United States is beginning neutralization aboard the Cape Ray of mustard agent and DF binary precursor from Syria's chemical weapons arsenal.
 It is expected that destruction will be completed within several months.
-The United States of America will keep the Technical Secretariat and the Executive Council periodically informed of progress.
+The United States will keep the Technical Secretariat and the Executive Council periodically informed of progress.